planetoftheweb/githubactions/docs/slides/01_01-What Are Github Actions.md

 - **Label:** The label is just the name of the action.
 It's going to give you a default name based on what you pick, but call it whatever you want.

-- **Runs:** Github actions run from a set of instructions called a `dockerfile`, so this lets you execute a specific command in that file...If you don't put anything in here, whatever is defined as your `dockerfile`'s entry point will run.
+- **Runs:** GitHub actions run from a set of instructions called a `dockerfile`, so this lets you execute a specific command in that file...If you don't put anything in here, whatever is defined as your `dockerfile`'s entry point will run.

 - **Args:** Another way to customize your execution is by passing along arguments.
 These are like settings for options you want to pass along to the `dockerfile`.
 You can use a string or an array here., A string with a series of commands separated by spaces will automatically convert to an array.

 - **Secrets and Env:** Secrets is where you store information that you don't want to be publicly available and stored in your repo, so logins, password or security information.
 You can also use this section to set environment variables.
 Settings are only available in the visual editor or in the settings tab of your repository.
-You might see that we have the option of including a Github Token here.
+You might see that we have the option of including a GitHub Token here.
 You can also create your own secrets.

 ---